All commands should be documented, so users can locate a command

 to their login scripts (assuming their man page repository is

 Traditional VCS have a single repository for a project's files.
 Here is kept all the history (back versions, log entries, etc.), access control, etc. for the files in that project.
 Newer, more useful systems don't have a single repository but rather multiple repositories that can be merged as needed.
 These systems are known as distributed VCS.
-Some examples include mercurial, bazaar, and git.
+Some examples include mercurial, bazaar, and of course git.

 RCS keeps a repository for each

 The files that you check in to the repository will be

 represented by a single file within that repository, one with